 - Clues: a series of puzzles or questions to solve, one puzzle at a time, eventually leading to the goal

-- Something to unlock: a combination lock or access code – The answers are provided by the clues that students solve along the way
+- Something to unlock: a combination lock or access code – The answers are provided by the clues that players solve along the way.

-- A time limit (optional, but helpful): students must complete the puzzles, open the locks, and reach the goal in a set amount of time.
-The choice to use a timer depends on your group of students.
+- A time limit (optional, but helpful): players must complete the puzzles, open the locks, and reach the goal in a set amount of time.
+The choice to use a timer depends on your group of participants.
 A time limit can drive motivation and focus, or it can add too much stress